 This feature reads the ethernet port statistics in every 6 seconds and collects the ingress and egress MBPS and PPS.
 If the collected value is greater than the existing high watermark value, the high watermark value is updated with the collected value.
-If the value is non-zero and lower than the existing low watermark value, the low watermark value is updated with the collected value.
-If the value is record, then it is ignored.
+If the value is non-zero and lower than the existing low watermark value, the low watermark value is updated with the collected with the collected value.
+If the value.
+If the value.
+If the value is zero, then it is ignored.